 For more about floor hygiene visit the website

 The simple fact is people like plants.
 Bringing a little piece of the outdoors indoors makes a huge difference to how people feel.
 Office plants improve productivity, increase people’s engagement, reduce stress levels, and even reduce employee absenteeism.
 The careful placing of plants makes a massive difference.
 Social distancing can be planned and maintained.
 Green walls provide natural air purification and humidification.
 Spaces smell naturally fresh.
 Initial can assist here with biophilic design that helps businesses go green to benefit their brand.

 At Initial, we believe in smart hygiene for smart businesses so you are covered in all key risk areas, not just in the washroom.
-Our holistic approach will assist you in establishing good hygiene practices across your organisation to create healthier, more hygienic and productive work environments.
-We install and maintain your hygiene solutions and manage consumables and sanitary waste whilst ensuring compliance with all local legislation and environmental regulations.
+Contact us to find out how we can assist you in establishing good hygiene practices across your organisation to create healthier, more hygienic and productive work environments.

 Initial’s holistic approach to hygiene solutions ensures businesses are covered in all key risk areas.